 Notification Zones around Radio Astronomy Facilities

 RALI MS 31 has been developed to prescribe a process for notification to the Commonwealth Scientific and Industrial Research Organisation (CSIRO) of prospective frequency assignments to apparatus licensed services that might impede or degrade the operation of key radio astronomy facilities.
-Affected apparatus services are those that fall within defined zones around the radio astronomy facilities and within the frequency bands listed in Australian Radiofrequency Spectrum Plan (ARSP) Australian footnote AUS87.
+Affected apparatus services are those that fall within defined zones around the radio astronomy facilities and within the frequency bands listed in ARSP Australian footnote AUS87.
 A full list of these sites and relevant notification zones is contained in RALI MS 31.
 In the 1800 MHz band the relevant frequency band to consider is the 1250-1780 MHz band.

 Applicants with proposed assignment that fall within a notification zone are encouraged to work with the affected licensee and follow the notification procedure prescribed in RALI MS 31.
 The intention of this process is not to change the regulatory status of radio astronomy services in the band, but rather to encourage mutually acceptable technical solutions that would prevent avoidable interference to the radio astronomy service without imposing undue delay on non-radio astronomy services.
 The ACMA would not normally become involved in these negotiations.